 2. Cost management and containment

-For the most part cloud computing can save businesses money.
+For the most part, modern computing can save businesses money in the long run.
 In the cloud, an organization can easily ramp up its processing capabilities without making large investments in new hardware.
-Businesses can instead access extra processing through pay-as-you-go models from public cloud providers.
-However, the on-demand and scalable nature of cloud computing services make it sometimes difficult to define and predict quantities and costs.
+Businesses can instead access extra processing through pay-as-you-go models from public providers.
+However, the on-demand and scalable nature of cloud computing services makes it sometimes difficult to define and predict quantities and costs.
 That said, as the market becomes more and more competitive, suppliers are constantly offering discounts and deals as retention and acquisition strategies.
 Businesses are taking advantage of those deals as key cost-saving measures.

 3. Lack of resources/expertise

 Due to these factors, organizations are having a tough time keeping up with the tools.
 Also, the need for expertise continues to grow.
 In fact, The Wall Street Journal reported that in 2020, the demand for cloud computing jobs was 94% higher than in 2017.
 The biggest issue is that companies are struggling to find the right talent as they are competing with big players such as Google or Amazon.
 Nevertheless, these challenges can be minimized through additional training of IT and development staff.
 A strong CIO championing cloud adoption also helps.
 As Cloud Engineer Drew Firment puts it:

-“The success of cloud adoption and migrations comes down to your people — and the investments you make in a talent transformation program.
+“The success of adoption and migrations comes down to your people — and the investments you make in a talent transformation program.
 Until you focus on the #1 bottleneck to the flow of cloud adoption, improvements made anywhere else are an illusion.”

-SME (small and medium-sized) organizations may find adding cloud specialists to their IT teams to be prohibitively costly.
+SME (small and medium-sized) organizations may find adding specialists to their IT teams to be prohibitively costly.
 Luckily, many common tasks performed by these specialists can be automated.
-To this end companies are turning to DevOps tools, like Chef and Puppet, to perform tasks like monitoring usage patterns of resources and automated backups at predefined time periods.
+To this end, companies are turning to DevOps tools, like Chef and Puppet, to perform tasks like monitoring usage patterns of resources and automated backups at predefined time periods.
 These tools also help optimize the cloud for cost, governance, and security.

 This is one of the many challenges facing cloud computing, and although the procedure can take a certain amount of time, the data must be properly stored.